webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Phased-Attack.md

 ---
 aliases:
 - Phased Attack
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ENABLER
+- Ability/Cost/3
+- Ability/Tier/Mid
-  -
+- Ability/Pool/Intellect
-type:
-  -
+- Ability/Categories/Special-Attack
 ---

-### Phased Attack
+## Phased Attack

-(3 Intellect points)
+>3+  Intellect

-The attack you make on this turn ignores your foe’s armor.
+The attack you make on this turn ignores your foe's armor.
 The ability works for whatever kind of attack you use (melee, ranged, energy, and so on).
 Enabler.